 External Links Policy

-Except for affiliate links (which are clearly identified), we do not take compensation of any kind for the placement of links in existing or new articles.
+Except for affiliate links which we disclose, we do not take compensation of any kind for the placement of links in existing or new articles.
 We also do not accept “Sponsored Posts” where a link has been placed as part of a wider article.

 We will only accept link-building pitches where your content is substantially better than that already linked to in the context of the post.
-Here’s an example of what we mean by context.
+Here is an example:

 Read the article and what we’ve linked to already before sending us your pitch to minimise your chances of rejection.